-Along with the opportunity to grow and succeed, we offer 100% paid training that exceeds industry standards, a company issued light pickup truck, military grade computer with access to state of the art innovative technology, safety gear including boots, and locating equipment.
+Along with the opportunity to grow and succeed, we offer 100% paid training that exceeds industry standards, a company issued light pickup truck, military grade computer with access to state of the art innovative technology, safety gear including boots, opportunity to earn more money with job progression and compensation plan,and locating equipment.
 UtiliQuest believes in promoting from within.
 Become a part of a team where we believe in exceeding our customer’s expectation for quality, professionalism and value.

 - Use lap-top computer or other devices to receive, document and close out excavation notices, both during normal hours and after hours.